-- 12.1 Plan for a transportation system that provides for the safe, efficient, and convenient movement of people and goods in and through San Mateo County. - 12.2 To the extent possible, plan for accommodating future transportation demand in the County by using existing transportation facilities more efficiently, or improving and expanding them before building new facilities. - 12.3 Provide for a balanced and integrated transportation system in the County which allows for travel by various modes and easy transfer between modes. - 12.4 Plan for increasing the proportion of trips using public transit or ridesharing. - 12.5 Balance and attempt to minimize adverse environmental impacts resulting from transportation system improvements in the County. - 12.6 Promote the development of energy-conserving transportation systems in the County. - 12.7 Coordinate transportation planning with adjacent jurisdictions.
+- 12.6 Plan for a transportation system that provides for the safe, efficient, and convenient movement of people and goods in and through San Mateo County. - 12.7 Create and maintain Complete Streets that serve all categories of transportation users and goods, providing safe, efficient, comfortable, and convenient travel along all streets through an integrated, balanced, multimodal transportation network that meets the needs of all users of streets, roads, and highways for safe and convenient travel in a manner that is suitable to the rural, suburban, or urban context of the General Plan. - 12.8 To the extent possible, plan for accommodating future transportation demand in the County by using existing transportation facilities more efficiently, or improving and expanding them before building new facilities. - 12.9 Provide for a balanced and integrated transportation system in the County which allows for travel by various modes and easy transfer between modes. - 12.10 Plan for increasing the proportion of trips using public transit or ridesharing. - 12.11 Balance and attempt to minimize adverse environmental impacts resulting from transportation system improvements in the County. - 12.12 Promote the development of energy-conserving transportation systems in the County. - 12.13 Coordinate transportation planning with adjacent jurisdictions.